scottkolbe/docs/source/qsm.rst

 5. **Calculate the QSM value from the local field shift**

 To calculate the QSM, commonly referred to as χ (chi), it is necessary to deconvolve the local field shift image with a dipole kernel.  **TBC**

-NOTE: Thanks to Jon Cleary for writing much of this great summary.
+**Thanks to Jon Cleary for writing much of this great summary.**